bolliy/ioBroker.sun2000/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
 * add battery unit information for example temperature #40
-* modbus timeout and delay can be configured
+* modbus timeout, connect delay and delay can be configured #34
 * device status as plain text `sun2000.0.inverter.x.derived.deviceStatus`
 * Introduction of a driver model.
-A separate driver can be created for each device.
+A separate driver can be created for each device #41

 ### 0.2.1 (2024-02-02)
 * Requirements from [Add sun2000 to latest](https://github.com/ioBroker/ioBroker.repositories/pull/3219)